ansible/workshops/exercises/ansible_rhel/1.2-thebasics/README.md

 ![picture of ansible-navigator](images/interactive-ec2-tag.png)

-You can also skip directly to a particular module by simply typing `:doc namespace.collection.module-name`.
+You can skip directly to a particular module by simply typing `:doc namespace.collection.module-name`.
 For example typing `:doc amazon.aws.ec2_tag` would skip directly to the final page shown above.